boazbk/tcs/lec_06_loops.md

 * Like NAND programs, the output of a  NAND++ program is the string `y_`$0$, $\ldots$, `y_`$\expr{k}$  where $k$ is the largest integer such that `y_`$\expr{k}$ was assigned a value.

-See the appendix for a more formal specification of the NAND++ programming language.
+See the appendix for a more formal specification of the NAND++ programming language, and the website [http://nandpl.org](http://nandpl.org) for an implementation.

 Here is the NAND++ program to compute parity of arbitrary length:
 (It is a good idea for you to see why this program does indeed compute the parity)